usdot-fhwa-stol/cdasim/GUI/README.md

    - Handles errors gracefully without crashing the GUI.

 6. **View Logs**:
-   - Click "Open CARMA Logs" or "Open CARMA-Simulation Logs" in the toolbar to open the respective directories in your file explorer.
+   - Click "Open CARMA Logs" or "Open CDASim Logs" in the toolbar to open the respective directories in your file explorer.

 ![Alt text](docs/GUI.png)